thunderseethe/thunderseethe.github.io/content/posts/lowering-base-ir.md

 It's worth pausing for a moment to consider `arg.type_of() != *fun_arg_ty` in more depth.
 As we stated earlier, our `TypeVar`s are using something called DeBruijn Indices.
 They're supposed to make checking types for equality faster.
-If you're unfamiliar with DeBruijn Indices, I've written about how they're implemented [here](/posts/debruijn-indices).
+If you're unfamiliar with DeBruijn Indices, I've written about how they work [here](/posts/debruijn-indices).
 We'll just explain the problem they solve here.

 To exemplify our problem, let's imagine an alternative `TyFun` that, like `Fun`, takes a `TypeVar`: `TyFun(TypeVar, Box<Self>)`.